 Québec is one of the most unique cities to visit in Canada.
 With 95% of its residents being of French background, Québec City has a long history of French influence.
 In 1608, French explorer Samuel de Champlain built a fortress at what is now Québec.
 To this day, it’s the only North American city to still retain French-built fortress walls.
 It’s also interesting to note that the city’s Old Town is actually a UNESCO World Heritage Site listed and is perfect for walkers.

 Ultimately, a trip to Québec might not even feel like a holiday in Canada at all - the French Canadians have always had a vested interest in preserving their unique culture and traditions.
-In 1974, French was named as the official language of the city, even though English is the official language throughout the rest of Canada.
+In 1974, French was named as the official language of the city.

 Foodies rejoice - Québec is a destination where you cannot miss the local culinary delights.
 If you are in the mood for comforting indulgence, order yourself a plate of poutine.
 Poutine is a dish that originated in central Québec during the late 1950s and comprises fries with cheese curds and a French Canadian take on brown gravy.
 It’s simple and it’s irrésistible!

 Tired of your average hotel breakfasts of fruit and muesli or bacon and eggs?
 Then it’s time to try a Quebecois classic.
 Cretons is a cold meat spread made up of ground pork seasoned with salt, cinnamon, and cloves.
 Consider it the haggis of Canada, if we might be so bold!
 Eating it is simple, just smear it (generously) on your toast and enjoy.